stbordoni/tof-reco/README.md

 The standard folder where the run is is `../TofData`, and the results are in `../TofRootFiles`.
 If you want to set different folders, change the path in `GenerateRootFile.sh`.

+In `AnalysisSettings.json` there are some parameters to be changed during the analysis.
+For now, the only one to care about is `RunMaxHitsToLoad`, since some runs are very long.

 ## Read ROOT file
 To read the ROOT file the method is basically the same: run `./ReadRootFile.sh run_number`.